MetPX/sarracenia/doc/sr_subscribe.1.rst

 - log <dir> ( default: ~/.cache/sarra/log ) (on Linux)
    The directory to store log files in.

+- statehost <False|True> ( default: False )
+   in large data centres, the home directory can be shared among thousands of nodes.  statehost adds the node name after the cache directory to make it unique to each node.  so each node has it's own statefiles and logs. example, on a node named goofy,  ~/.cache/sarra/log/ becomes ~/.cache/sarra/goofy/log.

 - logrotate <max_logs> ( default: 5 )
    Maximum number of logs archived.